emmarti21/AR-Dice/README.md

 * ARKit
 * SceneKit Framework
-* Created at 3D object in Augmented Reality
+* Created at 3D object in Augmented Reality.
+* Shake Gesture added to roll the dice.